Scott Derrickson: Career

 Derrickson next directed the film Doctor Strange, based on the Marvel Comics property and part of the Marvel Cinematic Universe.
 It was released in November 2016.
 The film was a commercial and critical success.
 It received the award for Best Comic-To-Film Motion Picture at the 43rd Saturn Awards, and received an Academy Award nomination for Best Visual Effects.

 In December 2018, it was announced that Derrickson would direct the Doctor Strange sequel entitled Doctor Strange in the Multiverse of Madness which was planned for a May 2021 release.
 In January 2020, Derrickson announced that he had stepped away from directing duties as a result of unspecified creative differences, after which Sam Raimi took over.
 Derrickson remained involved with the film as an executive producer.
 Derrickson's departure from the film allowed him to put more focus on The Black Phone.

-In 2021, Derrickson directed an adaptation of Joe Hill's short story "The Black Phone", from a script he co-wrote with C. Robert Cargill.
+In 2021, Derrickson directed an adaptation of Joe Hill's short story The Black Phone, from a script he co-wrote with C. Robert Cargill.
 Produced by Blumhouse Productions and Universal Pictures, The Black Phone re-teamed Derrickson with Ethan Hawke and James Ransone, and was theatrically released to positive reviews on June 24, 2022.
-The film was very personal to Derrickson, as he claimed it had grown out of three years of therapy.
-He also said that it was a way for him to explore "the traumatic nature of [his] own childhood".
+The film was very personal to Derrickson, as he said it had grown out of three years of therapy and that it was a way for him to explore "the traumatic nature of [his] own childhood".
 It received the awards for Best Horror Film and Best Adapted Screenplay at the 47th Saturn Awards, Best Wide Release Movie and Best Screenplay at the 2023 Fangoria Chainsaw Awards, and the Bram Stoker Award for Superior Achievement in a Screenplay.

 In 2023, Derrickson co-wrote and directed the segment Dreamkill for the horror anthology film V/H/S/85.
 The film won the Fangoria Chainsaw Award for Best Streaming Premiere.

 In June 2024, Derrickson completed his next film, The Gorge, for Skydance Media.
 Apple TV+ acquired the rights for the film.
-The film stars Anya Taylor-Joy, Miles Teller and Sigourney Weaver.
-The Gorge received two Emmy Nominations: Outstanding Television Movie and Outstanding Sound Editing for a Limited or Anthology Series, Movie or Special.
-The film became Apple TV+'s most-watched film premiere, surpassing previous records and boosting global viewership by 80% over its debut weekend in February 2025.
+It stars Anya Taylor-Joy, Miles Teller and Sigourney Weaver.
+The Gorge received two Emmy Awards nominations: Outstanding Television Movie and Outstanding Sound Editing for a Limited or Anthology Series, Movie or Special.
+It also received a Critics Choice Awards nomination for Best Movie Made for Television, and a Directors Guild of America Awards nomination for Best Achievement in Movies for Television.
+The Gorge became Apple TV+'s most-watched film premiere and boosted global viewership by 80% over its debut weekend in February 2025.
+It was the most watched movie on Apple TV+ in 2025.

 Derrickson next directed Black Phone 2 from his own co-written script.
-Released on October 27th, 2025, the film was a critical and financial success.
+Released on October 27th, 2025, the film received generally positive reviews according to aggregators Rotten Tomatoes and Metacritic, and grossed over 130 million dollars against a 30 million dollar budget.